The UH Clinical Research Center consists of many core services with a commitment to support research teams.

 Research Support Core

 The Research Support Core supports all phases of clinical research with expertise in every aspect of the clinical research process.
 As a fee-for-service team, this Core can provide flexible services based on the individual needs of each department or investigator and can begin at any point in the research trial.

-Our services include study coordinator and research nurse staffing, recruitment support, community engagement, FDA support, regulatory support, and Biostatistical services.
+Our services include study coordinator and research nurse staffing, recruitment support, community engagement, FDA support, and regulatory support.

 Dahms Clinical Research Unit